onqlavelabs/onqlave.cli/README.md

 =====
 ``` -->

-To add or invite new users, you need to do so [in the dashboard, as explained here](../../../web-app-guide/platform/access).
+To add or invite new users, you need to do so in the dashboard, as explained here